A Kylie Christmas (concert series): A Kylie Christmas – Live from the Royal Albert Hall 2015

 A Kylie Christmas – Live from the Royal Albert Hall 2015 is the 12th concert film released by Australian artist Kylie Minogue.
-Featuring its corresponding tour, the concert was filmed at Royal Albert Hall in London, while the programme was commissioned by Sky Arts and directed by Paul Dugdale.
+The concert was filmed at Royal Albert Hall in London, while the programme was commissioned by Sky Arts and directed by Paul Dugdale.

 The television special was first broadcast on Sky Arts on 17 December 2015 and was then shown on Sky One on Christmas Day.
 The film was released via iTunes and Apple Music on 25 November 2016 to coincide with the release of Kylie Christmas: Snow Queen Edition.